manticoresoftware/manticoresearch/src/auth/spec.md

 #### Authentication Failure and Error Handling

 If decryption fails (due to wrong key, tampering detected by the GCM tag, or a detected nonce replay attack), the message is rejected.
 The server replies with a status code indicating an authentication or integrity failure (e.g., `STATUS_AUTH_ERROR` or similar internal status codes).

+In replication clusters, a common cause of decryption/authentication failure is inconsistent auth data for the same username across nodes (for example, the user was created independently on different nodes, producing different key material).
+This must be treated as an auth-data consistency problem, not as a username/permission resolution problem.

 #### Usage Recommendations